ltran1612/CS579-Reverse-Engineering/BinaryReverseEngineeringWithCrackmes/README.md

 12. iVar2_old = strcmp(input, (char *)&local_38).
 This suggests that the address of local_38 is a character pointer.
 Thus, the type of local_38 must be a character.
 So, I reypted it to char.

-13. I saw that The code use strcat on local_38, which was to add string to the end of a string.
+13. I saw that the program use strcat on local_38, which was to add string to the end of a string.
 It added "strawberry" and "kiwi".
 Initially, local_38 was set to 0.
 Thus, my guess is that after the two concatenation operations, local_38 is the string "strawberrykiwi".

 14. iVar2_old == 0 means that the input must be the string "strawberrykiwi".
 Thus, the updated condition could be: